SCCapstone/Mind404/README.md

    * Android Studio is recommended as the primary emulator for the app.
 Once downloaded, proceed to create a new AVD running Android 10.0 and API 29.
    * You may also choose to use the Expo client app on your mobile device, downloadable in the google play store
 * CLI command line utility
-   * To do this, enter the following command into your terminal
+   * To do this, enter `npm install -g expo-cli` into your terminal
-        >  npm install -g expo-cli
 * A Code editor, to view and edit code
     * We recommend using [Visual Studio Code](https://code.visualstudio.com/), which is available on all OS's

+*For more information view the Expo Cli Quickstart section of the [React Native Developer Docs](https://reactnative.dev/docs/environment-setup)

 ## Setup

 Here you list all the one-time things the developer needs to do after cloning